 With access to such superb facilities, including two drama studios and rehearsal spaces, as well as the support and creative commitment from our Drama technicians, pupils are able to put on inventive and impressive performances which are reflected in our outstanding Drama results.
 The theatre is also a place where we host visiting speakers and theatre companies, like Gecko and Frantic Assembly, who carry out workshops with our students on site.

-Framlingham pupils, throughout their time at the College, are able to explore all aspects of production from acting to set design, lighting design, sound engineering and costume design.”Dorothy Englert, Director of Drama
+Framlingham pupils, throughout their time at the College, are able to explore all aspects of production from acting to set design, lighting design, sound engineering and costume design.”Ted Moore, Director of Drama

 We offer students in the Sixth Form the opportunity to take productions to the Edinburgh Fringe Festival and recently Framlingham College Drama was hosted by the Moscow International Film School where we worked on a collaborative production based on the tales of King Arthur.